 This tomato avocado cucumber salad recipe is super simple.
 It’s full of fresh veggies, summer tomatoes, chickpeas, feta and spices.
 No cooking required: just chop your veggies, toss and serve.

-If you love fall flavors, then you will absolutely adore this apple walnut salad with dates and brie.
-Crispy mixed greens are tossed with tart Granny Smith Apples, creamy brie, crunchy walnuts and a tangy apple cider vinaigrette for the perfect side dish or light lunch!
-Ready in just 15 minutes, delicious and healthy too!
+If you love fall flavors, then you will absolutely adore this delicious apple walnut salad with dates and feta.
+Crisp mixed greens are tossed with tart Granny Smith apples, creamy feta, sweet cranberries, crunchy walnuts, and a tangy apple cider vinaigrette for the perfect side dish or light lunch!
+Ready in under 15 minutes!

 Roasted Cauliflower Salad with Spinach and Chickpeas